 Universal SEO KPIs

-We have categorised the KPIs for SEO into four:
+We have categorized the KPIs for SEO into four:

 - Awareness: How is your site performing in terms of SEO?
 How much have the rankings increased for the keywords in a certain period, say 3 months?

-- Content Performance: Are people visiting your site consuming your contents?
+- Content Performance: Are people visiting your site consuming your content?

 KPIs for Measuring SEO Performance/ Website Awareness on Google